GabrielMontplaisir/List-Tracker/README.md

 4. Navigate to *Extensions* > Google Apps Script.
 Copy & Paste the contents of all these files into the Google Apps Script screen.

+**You can also create a copy template for yourself by clicking the website link to the right.**

 ## Usage

 You will find a new menu titled *List Tracker* when the document opens.
 You can find all the functions the script has to offer conveniently in this nifty menu.
 Let's go through the options.
 This script was created with adaptability amd flexibility in mind.